Sobibor extermination camp: Breakout

 As the prisoners began to disperse, they heard shots from Lager II.
 These shots were fired by SS-Oberscharführer Erich Bauer, who had returned from Chełm with a truck full of vodka.
 Just before the bugle sounded, Bauer had ordered two child prisoners to unload the vodka and carry it into the storeroom in the administration building where Beckmann had been killed.
 At approximately the moment when Pechersky was making his speech in Lager I, a watchman ran over to Bauer shouting "Ein deutsch kaput!"
 Thinking that the children were responsible, Bauer fired his pistol, killing one of the children but missing the other.
 When the prisoners in Lager I heard these shots, they ran in every direction.
 A group of them dragged a watchman off his bicycle and killed him.
 Many prisoners had to make a split-second decision without knowing exactly what was going on.
 The plan had been kept on a need-to-know basis, so even those who were aware of the revolt knew few details.
 Pechersky and Feldhendler ran around the yard trying to shepherd prisoners out, but around 175 nonetheless stayed back.

 As the crowd surged forward, there was a moment of confusion in which the watchmen in the towers did not react.
 Itzhak Lichtman reported seeing some of the remaining SS men hiding, perhaps thinking that the camp was being attacked by partisans.
 After a moment, the watchmen began shooting into the crowd, and some of the prisoners shot with the rifles procured by Szmajzner and with pistols taken from dead SS officers.
 Szmajzner hit a watchman in a tower, later recalling "I did not do that; God did."

-One group of prisoners ran behind the carpenters shop.
+One group of prisoners ran behind the carpenter's shop.
 The carpenters had left ladders, pliers, and axes lying in the weeds next to the south fence, as a backup plan in case the main gate in the Vorlager proved inaccessible.
 These prisoners scaled the fence, traversed the ditch, and began running through the minefield towards the forest.
 As they ran, the mines exploded, killing some of the escapees and attracting the attention of the watchmen in the towers who began shooting.
 Esther Raab felt a bullet graze her head above her right ear.
 She kept running, but felt herself losing strength.
 She reached out to hold onto a woman running next to her, but the woman pushed her off and shouted "leave me alone!"